kannans89/RustRepo/26_PackageManager/26_PackageManager.md

 rand and all transivtive dependencis also downloaed. it automatically downloaed internal dependencies.

-## //To Merge..
+## //To Merge

 Cargo is package manager of rust .
 Let us create a sample number guessing game using cargo,there by we will look at the dependencies of cargo as well.

 you can open a terminal and type command
 `cargo version` output will be somthing like `cargo 1.29.0 (524a578d7 2018-08-05)`

 ## create a new project